Royal Malta Golf Club: History

-At the time the then Duke of Edinburgh, Prince Albert Ernest Alfred, third son of Queen Victoria, also served in Malta and became one of the founder members of the club.
-Hence the royal patronage from where the club gets its name.
+At the time the then Duke of Edinburgh, Prince Albert Ernest Alfred, third son of Queen Victoria, also served in Malta and became one of the founder members of the club, hence the royal patronage from where the club gets its name.
 The circle of golf clubs in the Commonwealth with Royal status is an exclusive one, with just 61 members.
 The relationship between golf and the British monarchy started in 1833 when King William IV bestowed the appellation upon Scotland’s Royal Perth Golfing Society.
 The king was also a patron of The Royal and Ancient Golf Club of St Andrews, which he crowned one year later.
 Since then clubs in 12 countries have been honoured.

 The club moved to its present location in 1904.
 With limited land available it only had 14 holes and the area had to be shared with tennis players and cricketers.
-The course was extended to 18 holes in the 1950s but a horse-racing track crossed seven of the holes and the horses obviously had priority!
+The course was extended to 18 holes in the 1950s but a horse-racing track crossed seven of the holes and the horses obviously had priority.
 The track was annexed to the golf course in the late 1980s and the course is now fully self-contained.
-The designer of the course is not known but all credit to him for producing a gem out of a relatively small parcel of land.
+The designer of the course is not known.

 The first known professional to be associated with the Malta course was F. Dalton, who was appointed in 1909, but the length of his stay is not known; it seems that none of the several appointees stayed for long.